JaladhiSonagara/Prediction-using-Decision-Tree-Algorithm/README.md

 # Prediction-using-Decision-Tree-Algorithm
 Creating the Decision Tree classifier and visualizing it graphically.
+The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.
+Language used: Python (Jupyter Notebook)